jasonsahl/jasonsahl.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Github, Github University, 2012
+* B.S. in Biology, University of Colorado, 1999
-* M.S. in Jekyll, Github University, 2014
+* M.S. in Environmental Science and Engineering, Colorado School of Mines, 2005
-* Ph.D in Version Control Theory, Github University, 2018 (expected)
+* Ph.D in Environmental Science and Engineering, Colorado School of Mines, 2009

 Work experience
 ======